A HARRY POTTER LONDON TOUR IN WESTMINSTER.

 Be sure to note the dolphins that are coiled around the lamps that line the riverside wall to your right.

-As the riverside walk way opens out to your left is red-brick gatehouse of Lambeth Palace.
+As the riverside walk way opens out, to your left is red-brick gatehouse of:-

-Lambeth Palace has been the residence of the Archbishop of Canterbury since 1207.
+Lambeth Palace has been the residence of the Archbishops of Canterbury since 1207.

-Those buried here include Captain William Bligh (1754 - 1817) of Mutiny on the Bounty fame; two John Tradescants, the elder (1570's - 1638) and the younger (1608-1662) both head gardeners to Charles 1st and both credited with introducing many species of plants into English gardens; and Elias Ashmole (1617 - 1692) founder of the Ashmolean Museum in Oxford.
+Those buried here include Captain William Bligh (1754 - 1817) of Mutiny on the Bounty fame; two John Tradescants, the elder (1570's - 1638) and the younger (1608-1662), both of whom were head gardeners to Charles 1st and both of whom are credited with introducing many species of plants into English gardens; and Elias Ashmole (1617 - 1692), the founder of the Ashmolean Museum in Oxford.

 Just past the Thames Cruises Pier, go up the steps and turn right on to Lambeth Bridge.